 Remember, most people don’t even realize they are facing obstacles until someone helps draw attention to them.
+Your audience might not understand financial literacy, or why it’s important.
 So, while inbound marketing strategies like your blog or website can be powerful conversion tools to help you acquire clients, they are not the best fit for the awareness stage.
 Instead, outbound marketing strategies tend to be the most effective approach in generating awareness.

 Direct marketing vehicles like direct mail, social media advertising, email marketing, and even telemarking can all be highly effective in helping you reach and communicate with your target audience.
 Direct marketing typically produces faster results than traditional media options because the messaging can be highly personalized and extremely relevant.

 Leverage Personalization: Why should we personalize the experience?